buissetemmanuel/ansible-role-kafka/README.md

 TODO
 -------
-- add pipeline with [Github actions](https://github.com/features/actions) but the problem is that Github actions runner nested virtualization is not working at all
+- try to find a solution because [Github actions runner nested virtualization is not working at all](https://github.com/actions/runner-images/discussions/7191), so it's not possible to test in local and to have the same code for pipeline.
+Maybe try Travis.

 License
 -------